dan-leo/masters/thesis/v8/thesis.md

-* User equipment (UE) devices will be compared against multiple LTE vendors used by mobile network operator (MNOs) exposing the change in variability due to proprietary LTE complexities.
+* User equipment (UE) devices will be compared against multiple LTE vendors used by mobile network operators (MNOs) exposing the change in variability due to proprietary LTE complexities.

-* Battery longevity and recommended telemetry intervals are estimated, and other/secondary secondary metrics such as signal strength, throughput and data overhead are investigated.
+* Battery longevity and recommended telemetry intervals are estimated, and other secondary metrics such as signal strength, throughput and data overhead are investigated.

-In turn, the above objectives evaluate robustness, stability, capabilities, sources of variability and claimed versus actual core features.
+In turn, the above objectives evaluate the robustness, stability, capabilities, sources of variability and claimed versus actual core features of NB-IoT.

-This thesis aims to highlight the challenges, advantages and disadvantages of the technology.
-By doing endpoint tests with multiple manufacturers and base station vendors, one can paint an accurate picture of the capabilities of the technology.
+This thesis aims to highlight the advantages, disadvantages and challenges of NB-IoT.
+By doing endpoint tests between UE devices and multiple LTE base station vendors, one can paint an accurate picture of the capabilities of the technology.

 [^bullets]: Thinus are you happy with objectives like so in sentences and bulleted?

-## Scope of Work {#scopework}
+### Scope of Work {#scopework}

 Although there exists a multitude of UE devices, LTE vendors, estimations and metrics, the study will be limited to the following as seen in Table \ref{tbl:metric_summary} and \ref{tbl:telemetry_ue_lte}.

 Whilst theoretical models provide value in showing how factors affect an approximation, the boundless underlying complexities of LTE architecture make it hard to predict the variability induced by unpredictable network conditions.
 Thus, an empirical approach is proposed.
-Since the energy efficiency of a single network is questionable in Durand [@Durand2019], Martinez [@Martinez2019] and affected by latency, these will form the main metrics investigated in this study.
+Since the energy efficiency of a single network is already questionable in Durand [@Durand2019], Martinez [@Martinez2019] and affected by latency, these will form the main metrics investigated in this study.

 Table: Metrics and Estimations {#tbl:metric_summary}